 Welcome to the “Hawaii Grown Fruit of the Month ” blog series.
 This month we are featuring the Ice Cream…

 Welcome to our “Hawaii Grown Fruit of the Month” Blog series.
 Hawaii is an amazing place to have an adventure.
 Wherever we go and whatever we do there is always a first time and a first impression.
 Experiencing new foods is no exception.
 There is some pretty unique looking fruit available on the islands, I encourage you to explore the fun and exciting realm of exotic fruit.
-This blog is new to 2019, to learn more about last month’s featured fruit, Lilikoi, click here.
+To learn more about last month’s featured fruit, Lilikoi, click here.